 - Click Apply.

-> - To Select Table KPIs, click the Cog icon on the right.
+- To Select Table KPIs, click Edit Columns.

-> - Review what KPIs are available to display in the table.
+- Review what KPIs are available to display in the table.

 Note: By default, the times shown are in milliseconds.
 To change the times shown to seconds, toggle the Show results in button: